z0w0/helm/guide/installing.md

 You will first need to install the [Haskell Platform 2013.2.0.0 for Mac](http://www.haskell.org/platform/mac.html) and the Xcode command line tools.
 The complete instructions for this process are on the linked download page.
-Once the Haskell platform has been installed through its installer, confirm that the installed version of GHC is definitely 7.6 by checking that the output of `ghc --version` is something similar to the following:
+Once the Haskell platform has been installed through its installer, confirm that the installed version of GHC is definitely 7.6 (or higher) by checking that the output of `ghc --version` is something similar to the following:

 {% highlight bash %}
 $ ghc --version